 The page limits identified above do not apply to resumes, letters of commitment, cover pages, table of contents, glossary(ies), list of acronyms, Past Performance forms (Exhibits C, D, and E), or cross reference matrix(es).

 All pages shall be single spaced, using 12-point font, 1" margins, and when printed will fit on size 8 1/2" by 11" paper.
 DOE believes a thorough and concise technical and management proposal can be prepared within the requested page limit.
+The 12 point font size is mandatory to ensure readability of the proposal and was intended for the proposal body text.
+It is not NETL’s intent to require 12 point font size in headers/footers and/or to require Offerors to redo their graphics, or tables to conform to this font size.
+However, readability is at the risk of the Offeror and graphics/tables with less than 12pt font may not be considered in evaluation of the proposal if they are not legible and clear to the evaluator.

 Proposal pages that exceed the identified page limitation listed in this solicitation shall not be evaluated and will be removed from the end of the respective file (end of the section counting towards the page limitation; e.g. items excluded from the page limitation such as a glossary appearing at the end of the file will not be removed, only those pages that count towards the page count and that exceed the authorized limit shall be removed).
 In addition, information contained in any of the files (regardless of the page limitations for each file/criterion) may be taken into consideration in the evaluation of any of the criterion of the Technical and Management Proposal.